Updated March 27, 2023

 You may not have a chance to honor your doctor in person, but I suggest you commit to doing your part to establish a trusting, respectful relationship with your doctors.
 It will be good for both of you.

-Let me share some ways to enhance communication with your doctors-
+To enhance communication with your doctors-

 Be open and honest about your medical history,lifestyle, and concerns.